johnmaeda/designintech-2019/markdown/en.md

 .darkgray.stack[
 .group[
-.orange.subhead[Agency]
+.sans.large[Agency]

 >Join a small agency that is about three years old.”
 ]
 .group[
-.orange.subhead[Startup]
+.sans.large[Startup]

 >I definitely don't recommend agencies.
-I'd recommend startups or a big company that has a relevant product.”
+I'd recommend startups <br/>or a big company that has a <br/>relevant product.”
 ]
 .group[
-.orange.subhead[Big Company]
+.sans.large[Big Company]

->Join a big company to learn how diverse the discipline is, then specialise and find a meaningful startup.”
+>Join a big company to learn <br/>how diverse the discipline is, <br/>then specialise and find a <br/>meaningful startup.”
 <br/><br/>
 ]
 ]